by C.A. Chicoine

 “And if I don't follow through on this?”
 Ian asked.

 “You are familiar with the domino effect, Mr. Locke?”

-Domino looked Ian straight in the eyes, and with a stern look on his face said, “I would hope that your being brought here today would make an impression and stress the importance this information is to me.
-I couldn't make it any clearer, could I?”
+Domino looked Ian straight in the eyes, and with a stern look on his face said, “I would hope that your being brought here today would make an impression, and stress the importance this information is to me.
+I couldn't make it any clearer, now could I?”

 “What about the police?”
 Ian asked.
 “What am I to tell them?
 I'm sure they’ll question me, regarding the explosion of the security following me–let alone my abduction.”

 “Tell them what you will,” he replied.
 “They're of no concern to me.
 Just get me the sequences.
-You have until the end of the week to get it to me.”
+You have until the end of the week to get them to me.”

 “And if I don't–or more importantly, can't?”